pdkainth/STA141A-Final-Project/README.md

 # STA141A-Final-Project
-Repository for STA 141A Final Project Spring 2023
+Repository for STA 141A Final Project Spring 2023 Prabhdeep Kainth

 To convert jupyter notebook to html file without the code use command